D8732/Microsoft-Entra-Data-Protection-Access-Control/README.md

 ![SASStoragelevel](https://github.com/user-attachments/assets/41a202cc-a305-4cd8-aa13-a12e0d6de6f9)

-Azure Storage Explorer trying to upload Documents, but because only Read and list permissions was given request Failed
+Azure Storage Explorer Signed in with the SAS trying to upload Documents, but because only Read and list permissions were given on the SAS request Failed

 ![SASuploadfailed](https://github.com/user-attachments/assets/93f240ac-1498-4e1a-8bd2-965ef344f83f)